Return to list Post a new post

 ×

-To be honest, when I first traveled to Korea, Seoul was the first place that came to my mind.
-As the largest city on the Korean Peninsula and the capital of South Korea, it is often more attractive to tourists.
+To be honest, when I first Traveled to Korea, Seoul was the first place that came to my mind.
+As the largest city on the Korean Peninsula and the capital of South Korea, it is often more attractive to Tourists.
 But after visiting Seoul, taking a walk around Gyeongbokgung Palace, overlooking the entire city from the Seoul Tower, strolling around the streets of Gangnam Style, experiencing the culture in Hanok Village, and broadening my horizons at Dongdaemun, for tourists, punching in and eating is just one way to play.
 I thought that Korea was just one way to play, but after visiting more, I realized that the ways to play in bustling cities are similar, but what is missing is the elegant scenery and atmosphere that can enjoy a leisurely vacation.
 With this mood, I was thinking about finding a city in Korea with unique scenery and suitable for a slow-paced vacation, so the word Busan came to my mind.

 When I mentioned Busan, I first thought of the movie "Train to Busan".
 Although the whole movie didn't reach Busan in the end, I had been looking forward to Busan since the beginning of the movie.
 I was looking forward to what the place I finally arrived at would look like.
 Thinking of this, I went to look through the introduction of Busan: Busan, the largest port and second largest city in South Korea, has always been a link and bridge for cultural exchanges between the East Asian continent and the ocean.